Business broadband routers explained

 Broadband routers for businesses

-Business broadband routers refer to top-tier routers designed for businesses and enterprises.
+Business broadband routers refer to high-performance routers designed for businesses and enterprises.
 They boast features like high-speed and bandwidth support, multiple Wi-Fi bands and WAN ports, and integrated VPN capabilities.

 While these routers are tailored for the commercial sector, they are available to anyone who requires them.
-Prices range from approximately £60 to over £1,000 for a single device but will likely be included within your package if you opt for a business broadband deal.
+Prices range from approximately £60 to over £1,000 for a single device but will likely be included within your package when comparing business broadband deals.

 What is a router?